 6.3.5 In accordance with the aims of the National Planning Policy Framework, and to provide an enhancement for nesting birds, it is recommended that one integrated swift Apus apus box (i.e. S Brick (Plate 12)) be installed within the new dwelling.
-This box should be fitted at wall top height and may be installed across any elevation.
+This box should be fitted at wall top height and may be installed across any elevation, with the top of the north gable a suitable location.
 Studies have shown that swift boxes are used by other bird species that utilise buildings and consequently this measure will provide potential nesting space for house sparrows Passer domesticus and starlings Sturnus vulgaris, in addition to potentially providing future nest space for swift.